AmandaKitSam/Front-End-04/README.md

 - To build a great quality website with animations

-- It is a responsive and mobile-first project
+- It is a responsive and mobile-friendly website

 ### Overview: